-Note: Meteorologist Chris Tomer will be back in mid-November for twice-weekly snow forecasts.
+Note: Meteorologist Chris Tomer is back for twice-weekly snow forecasts.
 Check the Thanksgiving forecast ahead of your ski trip here.

 Here are some good choices for skiing Thanksgiving weekend.